-10.6 INTEGRATION WITH THE LED PLAN
+11.6.
+INTEGRATION WITH THE LED PLAN

-It is important that the Women's Economic Empowerment Strategy is integrated with Local Economic Development currently (September 2017) being prepared.
+It is important that the Women's Economic Empowerment Strategy is integrated with 2022 Local Economic Development Strategy.
 Below is preliminary database of projects.

 The extent to which the projects will contribute to the implementation of the Women's Economic Empowerment Strategy is indicated.